Architecture

 Type Safety

-The library provides full TypeScript support with generics for type-safe contract interactions.
+The library provides full TypeScript support with generics, enabling type-safe contract interactions.

 // Type-safe contract interface